Dunkin’ Turkey Sausage, Egg & Cheese

 Dunkin'Bacon Wake-Up Wrap22013g15g10g590mg

-Ingredients, allergens, and nutrition facts are based on available information as of the date this article was published and/or updated.
+Nutrition facts, prices, and ingredients are based on available information as of the date of publication.
 Restaurants and food manufacturers may change their recipes without notice.
-Check directly with the food provider for the most accurate and up-to-date information.
+Check directly with the food provider for the most up-to-date information.
 NutritionandIngredients.com does not provide health or wellness advice or dietary recommendations.
-Our aim is to research commercially processed food and publish articles for informational purposes only.
-Unless otherwise stated, % Daily Value is based on 2,000 calories per day, but calorie needs vary by individual.
+All reports and reviews published on this site are for informational purposes only.
+Unless otherwise stated, %DV is based on a 2,000 calorie diet.
 Always consult your physician for any healthcare or dietary advice.

 Nutrition facts, allergens, and ingredients source: Dunkin’